 Side’s Order of Play

-A player must not continue play of a hole after the player’s next stroke has been conceded if this would help his or her partner.
+• A player must not continue play of a hole after the player’s next stroke has been conceded if this would help their partner.

-If the player does so, his or her score for the hole stands without penalty, but the partner's score for the hole cannot count for the side.
+• If the player does so, their score for the hole stands without penalty, but the partner's score for the hole cannot count for the side.

 23.7